scionproto/scion/doc/dev/design/private-ISDs.rst

 One alternative considered was User-ISD (indicating that it is user defined).
 However, this does not emphasize the privacy aspect.

+Another alternative is "Nested ISDs".
+This is accurate and has the advantage that the naming doesn't conflict with other terminology.
+Unfortunately, it doesn't really convey the privacy/isolation aspect.
+Maybe it is still a better choice than "Private ISD"?

 Implementation